 Inspired by his desire to learn and expand his own musical knowledge and knowing that the best students make the best teachers, Scott began mentoring a new generation of guitarists in 2008 at the Fountain School of Performing Arts, Dalhousie University.

 Leonardo Perez, violin

 Leonardo received his Bachelor of Music degree from East Carolina University.
 He holds a Master of Music degree in Violin Performance from the University of Southern California, and a Master of Music degree in Orchestral Conducting from East Carolina University with doctoral studies at the University of Iowa.
-His principal teachers include Hagai Shaham, Ara Gregorian, and Scott Conklin.
+His principal teachers include Ara Gregorian, Hagai Shaham, Scott Conklin and Dora Mullins.

 Thank you to Dalhousie University for their continued support and encouragement.